 Find out today tithi or date according to the Hindu Panchang and know about its astrological significance.
 Find out more about 30 tithis and how the movement of the Moon and the Sun influences your whole day.

 A lunar calendar comprises of 30 Tithis or Dates.
-A Tithi exemplifies a Lunar Day according to the Hindu Calendar.
-A Tithi is evaluated when the Moon proceeds 12 degrees east from the Sun and this is envisaged as the first Tithi also known as Pratipada Tithi during Shukla Paksha.
-On the contrary, when the Moon locomotes by 180 degrees then it is said to be Purnima or full Moon and at last when the Moon transposes by 360 degrees it is known as Amavasya.
-As the speed of Sun and the Moon are mercurial in nature, thus the length of Tithi alters to an extent that it can range from 26 hours to 21 hours and 34 minutes.
-At AstroSage, you can be aware of your quotidian do’s and don't's following the thrust of Tithi Today.
+A Tithi exemplifies a Lunar Day according to the Hindu Calendar and is evaluated when the Moon proceeds 12 degrees east from the Sun.
+This is envisaged as the first Tithi, also known as Pratipada Tithi, during Shukla Paksha.
+On the contrary, when the Moon locomotes by 180 degrees, then it is said to be Purnima or Full Moon and at last when the Moon transposes by 360 degrees, it is known as Amavasya.
+Today Tithi gives you a clear idea about the hindu tithi undergoing today as per the Panchang.